The Royal Family Revealed Their Favourite Moments Of 2018 — & Love For Each Other

-With the new year just around the corner, many are looking back at their favorite milestones and moments of 2018, including the royal family.
+With the new year just around the corner, many are looking back at their favourite milestones and moments of 2018, including the royal family.

 “Here are some of our favourite moments from 2018 — thank you to everyone who made this year so special,” Kensington Palace’s Twitter account, which serves as the official handle for Prince Harry, Meghan Markle, Prince William, and Kate Middleton, shared in addition to a video.